Aliases for RPS27A Gene

 RPS27A (Ribosomal Protein S27a) is a Protein Coding gene.
-Diseases associated with RPS27A include dementia pugilistica and neuronal intranuclear inclusion disease.
-Among its related pathways are PI-3K cascade and Signaling by FGFR.
-GO annotations related to this gene include structural constituent of ribosome.
+Diseases associated with RPS27A include oculopharyngeal muscular dystrophy and inclusion body myositis.
+Among its related pathways are Gene Expression and Signaling by GPCR.
+GO annotations related to this gene include poly(A) RNA binding and structural constituent of ribosome.

 UniProtKB/Swiss-Prot for RPS27A Gene